Safe Sex vs. Safer Sex

 What Is Safer Sex

 Safer sex consists of 4 basic steps one can take before and during sexual activities that are known to reduce the risk of contracting or transmitting STDs.
-When done together, one being responsible with their sexual health.
+When done together, one is being as responsible as possible with their sexual health.

 Choosing not to do one of the items listed below means they’re not quite there yet and have some work to do to be fully accomplishing a comprehensive routine.

 1. Talking to a partner about safer sex before engaging in activities with them.
-These conversations should include:
+These conversations could include:

 - Has either of us or any of our partners ever had an STD?
 When?
 Did we get treated?
 Did it come back and/or were we re-tested after treatment?